lakshyaag/restaurant-recommender-mvp/pm_answers.md

 ## Additional Notes

 - With access to Google Maps API, each restaurant listing can have the reviews pulled in.
-Then, we can use LLMs to summarize the reviews and provide a quick overview of the restaurant, while allowing the user to ask specific questions
+Then, we can use LLMs to summarize the reviews and provide a quick overview of the restaurant, while allowing the user to ask specific questions.
+- The reviews data can also be used to build a "business meeting suitability" score for each restaurant, with levels for noise, privacy, and formality that can be calculated from the reviews using LLMs.
+- The LLM-based recommendation engine can be refined further by improving the prompts and adding more context about the event.